ABC Cancels 'Roseanne' After Racist Twitter Rant From Its Star

 "Making Roseanne Conner a passionate Trump supporter in the face of all that — especially when the reboot barely examined why she made the choice — just felt like a cop-out forced by the fact that star Roseanne Barr supports the president in real life."

-Deggans reports that while the first episode of the reboot drew more than 25 million viewers, the audience shrunk as the season went on.
+Deggans reports that while the first episode of the reboot drew more than 25 million viewers, the audience shrank as the season went on.
 The May 15 episode drew 10.7 million viewers that night, according to Nielsen.

 Gilbert, who was an executive producer on the reboot, tweeted that Barr's comments "are abhorrent and do not reflect the beliefs of our cast and crew or anyone associated with our show.
 I am disappointed in her actions to say the least."